ion-elgreco/delta-lakefs-demo/README.md

 # delta-lakefs-demo
-Demo on delta-rs &lt;-> lakefs integration
+Demo on delta-rs -> lakefs integration, with an example dagster project and plain notebooks.